 Approaching the Summit

-After crossing what seems like 5 miles of rock you will reach the base of the summit.
-During a lot of the year this will require walking across snow in order to continue your path, but even when the snow is present it is not that difficult to traverse as there is a clear path that goes through it.
-From there you simply push your way up to the summit through the landscape of rocks.
+After crossing what seems like 5 miles of rock, you will reach the base of the summit.
+During a lot of the year, this will require walking across the snow to continue your path, but even when the snow is present, it is not that difficult to traverse as there is a clear path that goes through it.
+From there, you simply push your way up to the summit through the landscape of rocks.

 The first thing you will notice when nearing the summit is the rise of the summit house into your view.
 This house was built in 1909 and is still standing to this day.
-It has a door that has blown off in the crazy wind and the inside was pretty full of snow, but it provided a nice spot for us to get out of the wind when we were up there.
+It has a door that has blown off in the crazy wind, and the inside was pretty full of snow, but it provided an excellent spot for us to get out of the wind when we were up there.
 There is also a guest book you can sign in the front.

 You have officially made it to the tallest mountain in the lower 48 states, congrats!
-From here you have nothing left to do but to soak in the views.
-It is truly beautiful up here and on a clear day you can see forever.
+From here, you have nothing left to do but to soak in the views.
+It is stunning up here, and on a clear day, you can see forever.
 Take your time and see it all.
-Then when you are finished, head back the way you came for the second half of your trip, hiking down…
+Then when you are finished, head back the way you came for the second half of your trip, hiking down.